 Trini cheese puffs are savory, cheesy snacks you can get in any local bakery.

-But it is really easy to make.
-I made my first batch as a young teen!
+But it is really easy to make

 It’s delicious and hard to resist.
 I mean who can say no to cheesiness?

 What is in this trini cheese puffs recipe

 The puffs recipe is the same as choux pastry.
 So, you will need: